JetBrains/amper/examples-standalone/README.md

-# Try standalone Amper with an example project
+# Try the standalone Amper version with an example project

 We have prepared a number of example projects to help you explore Amper.
-You can check them out right here on GitHub, or download a zipped version to open in your IDE (refer to the [setup instructions](../docs/Setup.md) if you need more information on how to get started.)
+You can check them out right here on GitHub, or download a zipped version to open in your IDE.
+Refer to the [setup](../docs/Setup.md) and the [usage instructions](../docs/Usage.md#using-the-standalone-amper-version-from-the-command-line) if you need more information on how to get started.

 | Example               | Download                                                                                                                             |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------|